Overcoming the Challenges in Data Lifecycle Management

 1. Managing the Volume and Variety of Data

-A major challenge of data lifecycle management (DLM) is the vast amount and diversity of data.
-With the growing number of digital devices and platforms, companies are now collecting more data than ever.
-This data spans a wide range, from structured databases to unstructured formats like text, images, and videos.
+One big challenge in data lifecycle management (DLM) is handling large amounts and many types of data.
+As more digital devices and platforms are used, companies collect more data than ever before.
+This includes everything from structured databases to unstructured data like text, images, and videos.

 Dealing with High Data Volume